 Kristin is the Graduate Course Director for the Bath Business School at Bath Spa University, leading the school’s postgraduate courses, which include:

-Her particular areas of expertise are: arts and cultural management; arts education and cultural learning; audience development and community engagement; cultural heritage management; World Heritage Site management and heritage and public history.
+Her particular areas of expertise are: leadership and professional development, arts and cultural management; arts education and cultural learning; audience development and community engagement; cultural heritage management; World Heritage Site management.

 With a background as a performer and arts manager, Kristin has over twenty-five years experience in the arts and cultural sector in both Canada and the UK.

-Kristin's love of the arts has always dovetailed with a keen interest in literature and history.
+Kristin's love of the arts has always dovetailed with a keen interest and expertise in literature and history.
 As a cultural historian she specialises in: